Skip to main content

 Indexing

 Data available from a datasource is identified through the indexing process.
 This process uses the configuration of the connection to identify all the data the connector can access.
 Metadata is collected in the form of properties.
 These properties are stored in Seeq and used to discover/contextualize data during analysis.
-There are general properties listed here (insert link).
+There are general properties listed here.
 In addition to the general properties, each connector may add properties automatically or through configuration.
 The properties that are added automatically will be listed on each datasource page.

 Request Handling